Shipping Cost Strategies

 Shipping cost strategies can be combined in a number of different ways to allow for even greater flexibility.
 You can use a combination of weight-based and tag-based shipping, or offer free shipping for large orders.

 Having a solid understanding of your customers’ typical behavior and your own costs and margins will help you to determine the best strategy for your store.
 Don’t be afraid to test certain strategies and make adjustments based on results and feedback.
-Getting your shipping costs right is a process and will ultimately take time and lots of trial and error.
+Getting your shipping costs right is a process and will ultimately take time and trial and error.